 National Water Quality Initiative (NWQI)

-CTIC is currently working with USDA’s Natural Resources Conservation Service (NRCS) on a project in support of NWQI.
-This project is identifying successful watershed management activities that engage landowners, farmers, and the broader public to protect water quality.
+CTIC has completed their work with USDA’s Natural Resources Conservation Service (NRCS) on a project in support of NWQI.
+This project identified successful watershed management activities that engaged landowners, farmers, and the broader public to protect water quality.
 Insights developed through this project will inform future NRCS efforts to support local watershed initiatives with technical and financial resources.

-As a first step, CTIC is convening watershed leaders from across the country at five forums to learn from their experience—successful or otherwise—with diverse watershed management and communication strategies.
-Our first forum will take place in North Carolina on January 30th followed by forums in Vermont, Oklahoma, Illinois and Washington over the next few months.
+As a first step, CTIC convened watershed leaders from across the country at five forums to learn from their experience—successful or otherwise—with diverse watershed management and communication strategies.
+Their first forum took place in North Carolina followed by forums in Vermont, Oklahoma, Illinois and Washington.

 Utilize CTIC's expertise and networking success to improve the effective engagement by NRCS in delivering watershed projects and to enhance the agency's ability to communicate the issues and success of watershed projects.